|Company Name||Amatic Industries GmbH|

 The real breakthrough came in 2003 when Amatic rolled out the Mini Master, Midi Master, Max Master, and Wall Master slot hardware, which covered the needs of all kinds of gambling establishments.
 Shortly after, the company launched a series of successful electronic roulette machines, which allowed up to eight players to enjoy this traditional game without the need for a croupier.

 Amatic continued refining its land-based products throughout the entire noughties, but by the turn of the decade, it was obvious that no hardware producer could neglect the fast-growing internet gambling industry.
 The market called, and in 2011, the company answered by rolling out the Multi Remote Gaming System—an innovative turnkey solution that allowed online casinos to host Amatic games running on an external server.

-Despite being relatively late to the internet revolution, Amatic was among the first casino game producers to embrace cryptocurrencies.
+Despite being relatively late to the internet revolution, Amatic was among the first international casino game producers to embrace cryptocurrencies.
 In 2014, the company signed an exclusive partnership deal with BitStarz.

 Amatic Game Supplier Reviews